-Alex was quiet for a moment, “Hypothetically what if there were such things as quest that does harm to the living?
-Would then the perpetrator be the person who went ahead and did the quest be called the murder or the person behind the quest that made it the killer?”
+Alex was quiet for a moment, “Hypothetically, what if there were a quest that does harm to the living?
+Would the perpetrator be the person who went ahead and did the quest be called the murder or the person behind the quest that made it the killer?”

 “Yes.
-I’m implying about these so called quest that are being played out in real life.
+I’m implying his so-called quests are being played out in real life.
 What about you guys?”
-Alex turned around asking for their opinions.
+Alex turned around, asking for their opinions.

 “I’m going to pass on that question.
-I’m not to sure of the answer yet.”
+I’m not too sure of the answer yet.”
 Isabel replied.

 “I state it’s the person who had taken on the quest to be the murder,” said Will.

-“Well a person has a choice to take on that quest or not.
-If they did and went through with it to the end, they had made the choice to finish it.”
+“Well, a person has a choice to take on that quest or not.
+If they did and went through with it to the end, they had decided to finish it.”

 “Then what if they did not have a choice?
-For example a loved one was brought into the picture?”
+For example, a loved one was brought into the

-“Then both is at fault.
-One brought in a person who did not want to commit a crime but had too.
-That does not excuse them for what they have done, and the other for bringing in the victim and forcing them to play.”
+“Then both are at fault.
+One brought in a person who did not want to commit a crime but had to.
+That does not excuse them for their actions, and the other for bringing in the victim and forcing them to play.”

-“It all depends on the person themselves.
+“It all depends on the person.
 That answer is not something easily given at this moment.
-We could think about the scenario over and over, but until that moment arrives we don’t always have a definite answer,” said Kiyro.
-“You could say that the quest that arrived in front of the person just a message that began a roller coaster effect that could possibly spiral out of control.
+We could think about the scenario over and over, but until that moment arrives, we don’t always have a definite answer,” said Kiyro.
+“You could say that the quest that arrived in front of the person is just a message that began a roller-coaster effect that could possibly spiral out of control.
 It could affect many people around them without even knowing that they were pulled into a game.”

 “I see.”
-Alex was quiet for a moment, while he stared out the window.
-“Then is our life like a giant game that we don’t know of and being played out on scene that we have been placed in the beginning?”
+Alex was quiet for a moment while he stared out the window.
+“Then is our life like a giant game that we don’t know of and being played out on the scene where we were placed in the beginning?”
 He quietly muttered to himself.
-Small trickles of light rain began, even though it was a sunny day.
-There were no single dark clouds could be seen overhead.
-It was like the sky was answering to his question in its own little way.
+Small trickles of light rain began, even though it was sunny.
+There were no single dark clouds that could be seen overhead.
+It was like the sky was answering his question in its own little way.

 “Yes.
-You could say that life is like one giant game that has been placed for a specific reason.
-The outcome of the moving pieces are the wishes of the piece and the master that moves the pieces,” whispered Anna who had heard his question.
-“Don’t think to hard and bust brain on the outcome of what could’ve happen and instead worry about what is happening now.
-The future is not set in stone, but the present can be worked on at this moment.”
+You could say that life is like one giant game.
+The outcome of the moving pieces are the wishes of the piece and the master that moves the pieces,” whispered Anna, who had heard his question.
+“Don’t think too hard of what could’ve happened; instead, pay attention to the now.
+The future is not set in stone, but the present can be worked on now.”

-Alex did not reply to her answer, and even Kiyro were listening in-between the two conversations, while the other were conversing on the topic with one another.
+Alex did not reply to her answer.
+Kiyro was listening in between the two conversations while the others were conversing on the topic.

-The answer and question to both Anna’s and Alex’s were thought provoking.
-He was wondering if all the real live quest that the world was playing something similar to what Alex was stating.
-To what purpose though?
-This question has always been on the back of his mind.
+The answers and questions to both Anna’s and Alex’s were thought-provoking.
+He wondered if all the real live quests were something similar to what Alex was stating.
+To what purpose, though?
+This question has always been in the back of his mind.

 A couple of random answers popped into his head.
 Maybe to bring in more profit for the company?
 It would make sense because it is a company that runs on money.
-It wouldn’t make sense if the company first priority was not to earn and continually grow into a larger and larger company.
+On the other hand, it wouldn’t make sense if the company’s first priority was not to earn and continually grow into a larger and larger company.
 This world does run on money.

-Throughout the whole ride, Kiyro quietly listened to the conversations that were going on inside the car, but majority of the time he zoned out and closed his eyes.
-For a moment he fell asleep, and just when he opened his eyes the car halted in front of their destination.
-He was shaken awake by Anna who was calling out his name.
+Throughout the ride, Kiyro quietly listened to the conversations that were going on inside the car, but he zoned out and closed his eyes most of the time.
+Then, for a moment, he fell asleep, and just when he opened his eyes, the car halted in front of their destination.
+He was shaken awake by Anna, who was calling out his name.

 “Kiyro.
 You’re here.”

 Kiyro woke up and looked around.
-They were in front of the campus where hundreds of students were walking back and forth to their classroom.
+They were in front of the campus, where hundreds of students walked back and forth to their classrooms.
 He yawned and unclicked his belt.

 “Thanks, sis.
 I’ll pay you back later.”

 “Call me if you need me.
-I’ll be around the area for a while before I have to go back up North.”
+I’ll be around the area for a while before I go back north.”

-“Thanks Miss Anna.”
-Alex winked towards her, while he got out of the SUV “It’s a pleasure meeting you.”
+“Thanks, Miss Anna.”
+Alex winked at her while he got out of the SUV.
+“It’s a pleasure meeting you.”

 “Same here as well.”
 Anna waved them goodbye.
 She drove off into the distance.

-Kiyro’s group stood in front of the towering campus as they wondered what to do next.
+Kiyro’s group stood in front of the towering campus, wondering what to do next.

-“Better than just standing here and doing nothing.”
+“Better than just standing there and doing nothing.”
 Will walked first ahead towards the building.